sfbayman/chat/Readme.md

 • Instructions on how to compile your service

-    clone the git repo
+    Need java 8 and latest maven installed clone the git repo
-    get into the project directory -> cd chat compile using the following command and assuming that maven is installed. mvn clean install
+    get into the project directory -> cd chat compile using the following command
+    mvn clean install

 • Instructions on how to run your service locally